SCAI-Foundation/.github/profile/README.md

 - 🌍 Make Science Great Again!
 - 🎁 Donated 20% supply to Sci-Hub
 - 📚 $scihub_ca: GxdTh6udNstGmLLk9ztBb6bkrms7oLbrJp5yzUaVpump

+## The Origin Story
+As many of you know, Sci-Hub has been a game-changer in the world of academic research, providing free access to countless scientific papers and empowering researchers worldwide.
+Inspired by this incredible contribution to open science, we launched $scihub, a meme token on Solana, to honor Sci-Hub’s legacy and bring it into the rapidly growing DeSci (Decentralized Science) movement.

+On Nov 16, this journey took an exciting turn when 0xAA discovered $scihub and decided to make a difference.
+After acquiring 22% of the token supply, a significant portion (20%) was pledged to support Sci-Hub's founder, Alexandra Elbakyan, and sustain the platform that has helped millions of researchers globally.

 ## 🔥 What We Are Working On